lcsommer/OSeMBE/README.rst

 Licensing
 ---------
-- Data is released under the terms of a CC-BY-4.0 International License Agreement.
+OSeMBE is released under the terms of a CC-BY-4.0 International License Agreement.
+The license text can be found in the LICENSE.
-- A modified copy of OSeMOSYS is redistribruted in this repository under Apache 2.0 license agreement, a copy of which can be found in the `model` folder

 Citation
 --------